 Learn how we built our tree guards with Pinar O'Flaherty

 Planted items: colored by type of tree or plant.
+Note, not every installed plant was captured in this dataset.

 Planting Pilot, Spring 2021